crimsonclyde/Project-Twilight/README.md

 ## Closing time
 Thank you for your time - DIY or DIE!
 Stay safe and keep being creative!

-...
+...<br/>
-Closing time - Time for you to go out go out into the world.
+Closing time - Time for you to go out go out into the world.<br/>
-Closing time - Turn the lights up over every boy and every girl.
+Closing time - Turn the lights up over every boy and every girl.<br/>
-Closing time - One last call for alcohol so finish your whiskey or beer.
+Closing time - One last call for alcohol so finish your whiskey or beer.<br/>
-Closing time - You don't have to go home but you can't stay here.
+Closing time - You don't have to go home but you can't stay here.<br/>
-...
+...<br/>
 Semisonic - Closing Time

 ## Thx
-Without the help of friends this project wouldn't be possible so this goes out to every one of my friends but especially to MaryGold :heart: and the one and only magnificent Moondust :full_moon:.
+Without the help of friends this project wouldn't be possible so this goes out to every one of my friends but especially to MaryGold :heart: and the one and only magnificent Moondust :full_moon:.<br/>
 You are awesome and I am blessed to know you.